jzombie/pipper/README.md

 ## Commands/Features

+Note: All commands can be run from *outside* of the virtual environment and will automatically launch as needed.

 - `pipper create`: Create a Python virtual environment.
 If you have more than one version of Python installed locally, you can do `pipper create python[python-version]`.
 (Note: Pipper uses the `venv` directory in your project and supports one environment at a time.)
 - `pipper install`: Install ALL packages from a `requirements.txt` file (Note: if wanting to install a *specific* package, use `pip install [package-name]` instead).
 - `pipper freeze`: Freeze installed packages to update the `requirements.txt` file.